-Structure means that which is built or constructed or a portion thereof.
+Structure means that which is built or constructed on the ground or a portion thereof.

 Swimming pool means any structure intended for swimming or recreational bathing that contains water over 24 inches (610 mm) deep.
 This includes in-ground, aboveground and on-ground swimming pools, hot tubs and spas.